shasafoster/frm/README.md

 [![PyPI](https://img.shields.io/pypi/v/frm?label=PyPI%20Package)](https://pypi.org/project/frm/)

-frm is an in-development python package for quantitative financial pricing and modelling. frm uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) as well as the holidays and pandas_market_calendars.
+frm is an in-development python package for quantitative financial pricing and modelling. frm uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) and the holidays package.

 This package will have a similar function set to Quantlib however we want to make it more accessible, documented, productive though:
 1. The python (core + 3rd party libaries) implementation